 Click the file path to move directly to the diff for that file.
 Hold down the

 ⇧ key (as appropriate for your browser) when clicking to open the file diff in a new browser tab.
 To open every file in a new tab at once, hold down the modifier key and click the All button that appears in the header of the file matrix.

 File paths in italics indicate that the file is currently elided from the file contents area because there's nothing interesting to see in it at the current diff bounds, but clicking will force it to appear.

 To the left of the file path there's a button to mark the file as reviewed.

 To the right of the file path is a list of the last published reviewers for the file.
 It may be that those people did not review the latest revision, and other people may have reviewed previous revisions.
 Hover over an avatar for details about the user.

 Off the right side of the matrix are delta stats for the current diffs, showing lines changed, added, and deleted.
 If a file is binary or isn't currently diffed no delta stats will be shown.
 The total of all displayed delta stats is displayed overhead, in the lower-right corner of the Changes summary.

 Files can also be grouped, like for the Tests group in the screenshot above.
 You can use this to reorder the file list somewhat (groups are listed alphabetically), and to enable marking a subset of files as reviewed with one click.
-See the section on custom review completion conditions for instructions on how to group files in your repository.
+Reviewable will automatically group some files for you, such as files that were only renamed, that appear in a vendored directory, or that were reverted back out of the pull request.
+See the section on custom review completion conditions for instructions on how to make custom file groups in your repository.